ShoelaceMan/Spellbook/MDADM and LVM cheat sheet.md

 * To boot a machine even with a degraded array, modify `/etc/initramfs-tools/conf.d/mdadm` and run `update-initramfs -c -kall` (Use with caution!)

+## Speeding up general IO ##
+This is especially handy for a long disk re-sync.

+First, get the current readahead: blockdev --getra /dev/md0

+If it's a low number, performance is pitiful, but modern drives can improve performance significantly compared to the old values that drives used to use: blockdev --setra 65536 /dev/md0

+Now, set some sysctl settings: sysctl -w dev.raid.speed_limit_min=100000 sysctl -w dev.raid.speed_limit_max=500000

+In some cases, this can nearly double IO.

 lvm
 ===